bgrissin/K8S-Cassandra/cassandra-px/README.md

-For this lab we use volumes that are dynamically created and managed by PX.
-The volumes in this lab are consumed by cassandra stateful PODs and also are also represented via a K8S headless service called cassandra.
-The difference in this lab from the local volume lab are  that volumes being used by PODs are dynamically created and managed by PX on demand when a volume is needed for a scheduled cassandra POD.
-The casssandra service in this lab also is configured consist of two replicas.
+For this lab, needed volumes are dynamically created and managed by PX.
+The cassandra stateful PODs and also are also represented via a K8S headless service called cassandra.
+The major difference in this lab from the local volume lab are  that volumes being used by PODs are dynamically created and managed by PX when a volume is needed for a scheduled cassandra POD.
+In the previous local lab, we manually configured and presented storage on all nodes in the cluster in advance of any scheduled start or scale/failover of the cassandra service.
+The casssandra service in this lab also is also configured to consist of two replicas.

-Scripts are also provided for starting, stopping or obtaining status of the cassandra cluster
+Scripts again are provided for starting, stopping or obtaining status of the cassandra cluster

   1) start-cassandra.sh
   2) stop-cassandra.sh